-The pool of small grants aims to fund activities and events at local and regional level that tackle discrimination, promote social inclusion and use football to bring people of different communities together.
+The pool of small grants aims to fund activities at local and regional level that tackle discrimination, promote social inclusion and use football to bring people of different communities together.

 Activities should meet one or more of these objectives: